 3. Aids Digestion

 After eating, sarpagandha will promote healthy digestion.
-It also works against vomiting so
+It also works against vomiting so you can stomach food properly.7 Additionally, throughout history, this plant has been used as a traditional treatment for gastrointestinal diseases.8

 4. Relieves Diarrhea And Constipation